yoursunny/NDNts-NLSR-status-page/README.md

   Its flexibility allows us to decode NLSR's `NameLsa` structure with very little code.
 * `fetch` function from `@ndn/segmented-object`.
   It can retrieve segmented object, such as the LSDB dataset.
+* `connectToTestbed` function from `@ndn/autoconfig`.
+  It automatically finds an available testbed router via NDN-FCH service, and avoids single point of failure.

 Build instructions: